DavidVerghese/flappy-birds-build/readme.md

 Deployed site: https://lnkd.in/eJU_RMVW.
 This does not work at mobile at the moment.

 This is a game based on Flappy Birds

+## Installation

+You will need to have a local server to run this app.
+If you have Visual Studio Code, you can run this app using Live Server.
+See here for a guide on how to setup Live Server: https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer.